aewinformatica/nota-fiscal-api/README.md

 # nota-fiscal-api
-Example project using spring-boot with JPA and JMS support.
+Example project is using spring-boot with JPA and JMS support.